 New Zealand’s top 200 firms and top 10 Māori businesses

-To support the issues paper, the Commission contracted Deloitte to provide analysis and insights on the characteristics of New Zealand’s largest firms.
+The Commission contracted Deloitte to provide analysis and insights on the characteristics of New Zealand’s largest firms.
 Using the Deloitte Top 200 data set and the Top 10 Māori Business Index, they reported on spatial distribution, industry distribution, ownership, revenue, assets, equity and profit of firms over 2000 to 2019.
 The report also includes a case study of Fisher & Paykel Healthcare.
 Read the Deloitte report here.

 Why does this inquiry matter?